 In 2009, the U.S. Mint began minting and issuing $1 coins as part of the Native American $1 Coin Program.
-The coins feature designs celebrating the important contributions made by Indian tribes and individual Native Americans to the history and development of the United States.
+The coins feature designs recognizing the important contributions made by Native American tribes and individual Native Americans to the history and development of the United States.
+The Mint issues one new reverse design each year.
 The program is authorized by the Native American $1 Coin Act (Public Law 110-82).

 The program builds on the Sacagawea Golden Dollar, released from 2000 to 2008.
-It featured a portrait of Sacagawea carrying her infant son, Jean-Baptiste on the obverse (heads side) and an eagle on the reverse (tails side).
+The Golden Dollar featured a portrait of Sacagawea carrying her infant son, Jean-Baptiste on the obverse (heads side) and an eagle on the reverse (tails side).
 It was authorized under Public Law 105-124, also known as the United States $1 Coin Act of 1997 (Section 4 of the 50 States Commemorative Coin Program Act).

 Native American $1 Coins